Chobbes/c495-presentation-2015/speech.md

 - Explain why you should be interested.
 - Very briefly cover some of the methods.
 We're mostly going to focus on theorem proving, and dependent types.
 - Make proof assistants more accessible.
 One of the things that I had problems with was understanding just what this thing was.
 It's not at all clear how any of the pieces fit together unless you find the right resources.
 - Give some rough intuitions about how systems like these work.
-They're not magic, and in fact if they are magic then that's counterproductive because we can't trust magic.
+They're not magic, and in fact if they were that would be a problem because magic can't be trusted.

 Preface